owxiang/ghostchat/README.md

 ## Usage

-Enter your ghostly name and start a new thread or reply to existing ones.
+Enter your ghostly name and start a new whisper or echo to existing ones.

-Use the search bar to find old threads or replies.
+Use the search bar to find old whisper, echos or ghosts.

-## Configurations
+## Configurations for backend

 **Local Environment variables**